 How do sportsbooks calculate handicap lines?

-They use team ratings, expected goals, and market demand to create balanced sportsbook odds.
+They typically use team ratings, expected goals, and market demand to price the matchup and adjust the line.

 Compare the Handicap Before You Bet